ARQNXS/tokeplanner/README.md

 ## Installation

-To install and run the Tokenomics Planner locally, follow these steps:
+To install and run the TokePlanner locally, follow these steps:

 1. Clone the repository:
     ```bash